Vocations Director: Sr. Colette Marie

 *** COVID-19 Update ***

-We still plan to host our April Discernment weekend, but we will cancel if any of our sisters develop cold or flu symptoms or if changes in diocesan policy require us to do so.
+We still plan to host our Discernment weekends, but we will cancel if any of our sisters develop cold or flu symptoms or if changes in diocesan policy require us to do so.
 If you have cold or flu symptoms or if you are in contact with someone with cold or flu symptoms within fourteen days before the weekend we ask that you stay home.
 If we cancel, or if you are unable to attend, please reach out to us to find another time for your visit

 Steps of Formation